ChrisCantrall/ASCII/Rules-Chris-Personal-and-Work.md

 39.

 40.
-41.
+41. Set people up for success.
-42. Stupid hurts.
-Don't be stupid.
+42. You were not set up for success.
 43.
 44.
 45.